sandyleo26/robond-kinematics-project/writeup_template.md

 - J6 = (0.193, 0, 0)
 - JG = (0.11, 0, 0)

+This is how I assign frames, links and joints using a method by Jacques Denavit and Richard Hartenberg which requires only four parameters for each reference frame.

+![Denavit-Hartenberg (DH) Parameters][dh]

-Next, using those info, DH tables can be constructed as below.
+Using above visual, DH tables can be constructed as below with the following visual.

 Links | alpha(i-1) | a(i-1) | d(i-1) | q(i)
 --- | --- | --- | --- | ---